dieghernan/Sfera/README.md

 # Features
 * Display centered hour
 * Minute display based on analog movement
+* Autodetection of 12h/24h based on your watch settings

 ## Take your pick
  * Date - Get the weekday based on the language set on your Pebble.